Concept Cars Home

 An American Max Hoffman is partly responsible for the mass-production of the 300SL.
 He had urged Mercedes-Benz to create the vehicle for the American market.
 In 1954, the vehicle was officially presented to the world at the New York Auto Show.
 This was not its first appearance.
 It had been raced in several international events that included Mexico's Carrera Panamerican road race, Berne, Nurburgring, and the Mille Miglia.
 Prototypes had been entered in the 1952 24-hours of Le Mans where they were victorious.
 These successes on the race track, including endurance runs, guaranteed a reliable, fast, performance machine.

 In 1955, the famous Stirling Moss drove a 300 SLR to victory in the 1955 Mille Miglia where he averaged a speed of 157.6 km/h for 1,600 km.
 (97.9 mph for 994 miles).
-A 300 SLR was leading the 24 hours of Le Mans when it was withdrawn from the race.
+A 300 SLR was leading the 24 Hours of Le Mans when it was withdrawn from the race.
 A horrible accident had occurred where a car had killed 82 spectators during the race.

 The Gullwing or butterfly-wing doors were well received by owners and spectators.
 They added a distinctive quality that could not be found in any other vehicle at the time.
 The Mercedes 300SL was first a race car.
 It was built using a tubular space-frame chassis and conceived by DBAG's chief developing engineer Rudolf Uhlenhaut.
 In an effort to keep the vehicle as light as possible and to retain the necessary strength, Gullwing doors were used.
 The doors were not without their problems though.
 Getting into and out of the vehicle was rather difficult.
-Due to the doors, the vehicle was proned to leaking and difficult to repair.
+Due to the doors, the vehicle was prone to leaking and difficult to repair.
 As a result, after 1,400 examples had been produced, the Gullwing doors were replaced by the 1957 roadster.
 The roadster with its conventional doors, updated suspension, and convertible roof proved to be more popular than the previous design.
 More than 1,800 roadsters were sold.

 Disc brakes were added in 1961 as was the alloy block.

-Throughout the seven year production of the 300SL, the car endured major changes both mechanically and aesthetically.
-Throughout it all, it retained its race-breed heritage and super car status.
+Throughout the seven-year production of the 300SL, the car endured major changes both mechanically and aesthetically.
+Throughout it all, it retained its race-breed heritage and supercar status.

-By Daniel Vaughan | Jun 2008
+By Daniel Vaughan | Aug 2010

 The Mercedes-Benz 300 was produced from 1951 through 1958 and is one of the most graceful and classic creations of the post-World War II era.
 The style was both classic and modern and built to high standards.
 They were constructed from fine materials using the latest in technology and achieving minimal weight with a high degree of strength.